material-motion/material-motion/starmap/specifications/streams/plans/Spring.md

 A Spring can pull a value from an initial position to a destination using a physical simulation.

-This class defines the expected shape of a Spring for use in creating a Spring source.

 Example usage:

 ```swift